Facebook ad mistakes happen because humans fall in the sub-100% perfect category.

 - Adjust manual bid (increase/decrease bid by…)

-You can apply the rules to specific campaigns, ad sets, or ads that you’ve selected, or all active campaigns, ad sets or ads.
+Apply the rules to specific campaigns, ad sets, or ads you’ve selected, or apply the rules to all active campaigns, ad sets, or ads.

 - Cost per Result